s-meenaghan7/key-value-repl/README.md

 ---

 This program allows the user to store and retrieve values from a storage map.
+The storage map data is persisted by a text file, ```key_values.txt```.
+The program starts by reading from this file to initialize any key-value pairs into the storage map.
+When the program ends, the text file is overwritten with the current key-value pairs in the storage map.

 Two primary commands are used: the ```put``` and ```fetch``` commands.
 The ```exit``` command is also utilized to exit the program.